blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

 #### Host mode

-Host mode (the default mode) is designed for Linux machines (and VMs) where it can perform Docker operations via a Docker engine.
+Host mode (the default mode) is for Linux machines (and VMs) where Docker Inspector can perform Docker operations via a Docker engine.

 In host mode, Black Duck Docker Inspector is a utility that automates the process of using Black Duck to discover security, license, and operational risks associated with Linux-based Docker images.
 It discovers components using the target Docker image's package manager; therefore, the results